nap015/DSC106-McDonalds-Sales-Analysis/README.md

 The data was aggregated as an _average_ per day of week instead of the sum since certain days (Fridays, Saturdays, Sundays) occur more often than others in this month.

 The 1st graph shows that there is no significant difference for each day of the week when observing just the overall trend.
-However, when looking closely, we can observe that each region has different sales trend depending on the day of the week.
+However, when looking closely, we can observe that each region has a different sales trend depending on the day of the week.

+## Sales Comparison Based on _Time of the Month_

+The data was not aggregated this time as we are trying to see the gradual progress throughout the month.
+While we only examined the sales pattern based on single weekdays in the past paragraph, we can now see weekly patterns occuring consistently.

 For instance, the Northeast region experiences a boom in sales for every Thursdays and Sundays:

+![]

 while the Southwest and Central regions show a steep increase for every Fridays and Mondays:

-## Sales Comparison Based on _Time of the Month_

-The data was aggregated as an average
+Stores in the Northwest follow a similar pattern with those regions, but at a slightly slower pace (about 1-2 days late).

 ## Solution

+A possible attempt to increase more sales per day would be having promotions on days when sales are not as prominent as other days;
+if our stores offer in-store promotions for certain items on days that customers are less likely to visit, we can predict that customers may choose to visit their local McDonalds instead of other competing vendors in the area.

 # Conclusion